-There are different approaches and methods for the proof of efficacy or claim support for an antiperspirant effect.
-In most cases the products to be tested are applied to the armpits of suitable volunteers for several days.
-Then the subjects are made to sweat under defined conditions in our Hot-Room.
-The amount of sweat in the test area (treated and control armpit) is taken up by absorbent pads and analyzed gravimetrically immediately after the sweating phase.
+Antiperspirants influence the activity of the sweat glands and thus reduce the formation of sweat.
+There are various approaches and methods for claim support of an antiperspirant effect.
+In most cases, the products to be tested are applied to the armpits of volunteers over several days.
+Afterwards, the subjects have to sweat under defined conditions.
+The amount of sweat in the test area (treated and untreated armpit) is absorbed by pads and analysed gravimetrically immediately after the sweating phases.

-Whether according to the FDA Guidelines (Guidelines for Effectiveness Testing of OTC Antiperspirant Drug Products) or according to specifically adapted protocols – for proof of efficacy of antiperspirant products a product must achieve a significant sweat reduction.
-Statistical analysis of the data is combined with descriptive statistics in order to provide appropriate documentation (expert report).
+Whether according to FDA guidelines (Guidelines for Effectiveness Testing of OTC Antiperspirant Drug Products) or tailor made protocols – for the effectiveness testing of antiperspirant products, a product must achieve a significant reduction in sweat.
+The statistical analysis of the data is combined with descriptive statistics to provide appropriate documentation (expert opinion).

-Depending on customer requirements, the test panel can be customized and the duration of testing adapted to the respective test product.
+Depending on the customer’s requirements, test person collectives can be individually compiled and execution times variably adapted to the respective test product.

 We have several hot rooms available for different studies.
 In addition, corresponding tests can also be carried out under more stringent conditions in an in-house sauna.